zadev/code-of-conduct/README.md

 # Reporting

-If you are being harassed by a member of ZA Developers, notice that someone else is being harassed, or have any other concerns, please contact an admin directly via DM.
-If the person who is harassing you is on the team, they will recuse themselves from handling your incident.
-We will respond as promptly as we can.
+If you are being harassed by a member of ZA Developers, notice that someone else is being harassed, or have any other concerns, please [contact an admin](https://zadevelopers.slack.com/team) directly via DM.
+Administrators will respond as soon as they are able.
+If the person who is harassing you is on the management team, they will recuse themselves from handling your incident.

 This code of conduct applies to ZA Developers spaces, but if you are being harassed by a member of ZA Developers outside our spaces, we still want to know about it.
 We will take all good-faith reports of harassment by ZA Developers members, especially the administrators, seriously.
 This includes harassment outside our spaces and harassment that took place at any point in time.
-The abuse team reserves the right to exclude people from ZA Developers based on their past behavior, including behavior outside ZA Developers spaces and behavior towards people who are not in ZA Developers.
+The abuse team reserves the right to exclude people from ZA Developers based on their past behavior, including behavior outside ZA Developers spaces and behavior towards people who are not members of the ZA Developers community.

 In order to protect volunteers from abuse and burnout, we reserve the right to reject any report we believe to have been made in bad faith.
 Reports intended to silence legitimate criticism may be deleted without response.